mashisora/waapi-script-template/README.md

 ### Build Script

-Build your script into one js file using [@vercel/ncc](https://github.com/vercel/ncc).
+Build your script into one js file for distribution.
+Powered by [@vercel/ncc](https://github.com/vercel/ncc).

 ```
 npm run build